Easter is a few sleeps away.

 Make paper bunnies or craft flowers out of cardboard; the possibilities are endless.

 Whether you choose the fun route with a film like “Here Comes Peter Cottontail” or “Hop” or opt for deeper fare like “The Passion of the Christ,” “The Robe” or “Ben-Hur,” an Easter screening is a safe and fun way to acknowledge the holiday.

 Dress up!
 Wear your Sunday best

 Brush your hair and wear something sparkly for the day, and let the kids choose their own special outfit.

 If the bare grocery store shelves aren’t an obstacle, buy the materials to cook your favourite holiday dinner.

 Devilled eggs, cookies or even brownies will be a sweet way to celebrate Easter indoors.

 Thanks to video apps like FaceTime, Google Hangouts and Messenger Video, you can still share your Easter lunch or dinner with your nearest and dearest.

-This season’s Easter celebrations may not resemble those from years past, but at West Ryde Dental Clinic, we believe it can still be an opportunity to do something special with the people you love the most.
+This season’s Easter celebrations may not resemble those from years past, but at My Local Dentists West Ryde, we believe it can still be an opportunity to do something special with the people you love the most.